-Expat Business Life in Barcelona123RF
+Expat Business Life in Barcelona

-Browse through online job databases and job sections on expat websites.
-Loquo.com, for instance, offers an online job section for Barcelona and other destinations within Spain, while infojobs.com also provides services surrounding the job search.
-If you are fluent in Spanish, you can also look through local newspapers for vacant positions.
-La Vanguardia and El Pais have very extensive job sections and are probably the most popular newspapers in Barcelona.
+Browse online job databases and the job sections of expat websites.
+Loquo.com, for instance, offers an online job section for Barcelona and other destinations within Spain, while infojobs.com also provides services of this nature.
+Websites like Jobsin Barcelona advertise in English, making the job search that little bit less stressful.
+If you are fluent in Spanish, you can also look through local newspapers for vacancies.
+La Vanguardia and El País have very extensive job sections and are probably the most popular newspapers in Barcelona.

 The tax regulations for expats depend mostly on their country of origin and type of employment.
 These details determine whether you have to pay taxes in Spain and how exactly you are required to pay them.
 US citizens, for instance, should contact the Internal Revenue Service in the United States for more information or refer to the Income Tax Convention with Spain.

 Spain has signed double taxation avoidance agreements (DTAA) with many different countries.
 For expats it is important to figure out if they fall under one of those agreements and, if so, which country’s taxes they are supposed to pay.
 Check the UN Database to see what regulations, if any, apply to you.
 Are you from a non-EU country and your country of origin has not signed a DTAA with Spain?
 In that case, you are required to pay your taxes in Spain.

 At the end of the day, taxation can be quite difficult to figure out, no matter if you fall under a DTAA or not.
 Thus, you should always refer to the Spanish tax authorities for more information.
 It is also recommended to turn to a tax advisor or an attorney who is experienced in working with expats.
 For more details on this subject, check out our guide on working in Spain.